Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 Traditional TSP: Contributions are pre-tax (reduce your taxable income now).
 Your entire balance is taxed when you withdraw in retirement.

 Roth TSP: Contributions are after-tax (no immediate tax break).
-Qualified withdrawals in retirement are completely tax-free, including all the growth.
+Qualified withdrawals in retirement are tax-free, including all the growth.

 2026 TSP Contribution Limits